Production IT infrastructure should

 Systems are running, but how they actually work has become unclear.
 Documentation is outdated, partial, or missing.

-A focused, temporary intervention to restore clarity, reduce operational risk, and return infrastructure to a maintainable state.Analysis
+A focused, temporary intervention helps to restore clarity, reduce operational risk, and return infrastructure to a maintainable state.Analysis

 Stabilization